Amanjain1612/DockerCompose-Sample/README.md

 3. Nginx Application
 4. Percona Application

-All the containers can be started using the following command:
+All the containers can be started using the following commands:

 git clone https://github.com/Amanjain1612/DockerCompose-Sample.git